 If $95 sounds right for super-fast NBN broadband, all your phone calls covered, and all the entertainment you can stream, then you’ll save a bit more with iPrimus.
 Still, Dodo’s NBN plans are still worth checking out.

 One thing that Fetch TV does really well is the overall user experience, and their partnerships with specific internet providers makes sure everything runs smoothly and hassle-free.
 If you’d like a full rundown on the features of Fetch TV and its two terrific set-top boxes, be sure to head over to our review of the Mini and Mighty and get all the details!

 Is This Something You Want to Fetch?

 The easy answer is a resounding YES — the Fetch TV platform has matured and grown over the years, and you rarely hear anyone who uses it having even one negative thing to say about it.
-They use it for free-to-air, for Netflix, 10 All Access, and Stan, for premium channels and for movie rentals, and it all just works.
+They use it for free-to-air, for Netflix, 10 All Access, Stan, Prime Video, 10 All Access, for premium channels and for movie rentals, and it all just works.

 iPrimus and Dodo may take different approaches on how they offer the Fetch TV service to you, but the end result will — more or less — cost you about the same. iPrimus’s offering is more straightforward and simple — you know what you’re getting up front — and it also saves you a bit more per month.
 Still, we think it’s great that customers have a choice.
 No matter which one you pick, you’ll get blazingly fast reliable broadband, and a new way to watch TV.
 It’s very much worth investigating.